zircleUI/docs/docs/api/z-dialog.md

 ```

 ## Usage
-In you view's Vuw instance add `$data.dialog`  (or your prefered name) and set it to `false`.
+In you view's Vue instance add `$data.dialog` (or your prefered name) and set it to `false`.
 This way the `z-dialog` is not rendered.
-When dialog is set `true` the dialog will be rendered until the user closed it or self closed if it enabled.
+When dialog is set `true` the dialog will be rendered until the user closed it or self closed if it is enabled.

 ```js
 /* ... */